 • F / M 60+ years – competitors born in 1961 or earlier

 • Relay – 3-member teams of any age and gender

 The Kós Ultramarathon can be completed as individual competitor or in 3-member relays.
 Relay exchange points: Gârbău road (CP 3) and Leghia (Jegenye) road (CP 5).
-At these checkpoints the relay runners shall hand over the mobile phone on which the Racelog.live app is running to the next leg of their team, who carries on the race.
+At these checkpoints the relay runners shall hand over their SI card to the next leg of their team, who carries on the race.
 Arriving on time to the exchange points is the responsibility of the competitors.
 However, they can use the transportation options provided by the organizers.